davidchesnut/sp-general-docs/docs/how-to-use-the-closeworkbook-method-call-asynchronously.md

 ---
-title: How to: Use the CloseWorkbook Method Call Asynchronously
+title: How to Use the CloseWorkbook Method Call Asynchronously
 keywords: async,how to,howdoi,howto
 f1_keywords:
 - async,how to,howdoi,howto
-ms.prod: OFFICE365
+ms.prod: SHAREPOINT
 ms.assetid: 6febe7dc-a552-4c79-aa3e-203d882286e3
 ---

 # How to: Use the CloseWorkbook Method Call Asynchronously

- **Last modified:** July 20, 2011

- * **Applies to:** SharePoint Server 2013*
-When you are using Excel Web Services, it is good practice to close the workbook by calling the  **CloseWorkbook** method if you are finished using the session.
+When you are using Excel Web Services, it is good practice to close the workbook by calling the **CloseWorkbook**method if you are finished using the session.
 This closes the session and allows Excel Services to free resources in a predictable manner.
 This could potentially improve your server performance and robustness.

 However, any Web service call takes time.
 Depending on the way your server is installed, the way that you access it, and how much stress the server is under, the call can take anywhere between 50 milliseconds to 500 milliseconds.
 It can also take longer, but only if your server is under severe stress.
-Because a failed  **CloseWorkbook** method call is not actionable, you do not need to wait for it to finish to see whether it succeeds.
+Because a failed **CloseWorkbook**method call is not actionable, you do not need to wait for it to finish to see whether it succeeds.
 Because of this, you can usually make the call asynchronously and save some operation time.

-> [!Note]
+> [!NOTE]
 > If your application makes some calls to Excel Services and then exits, you may want to close a workbook synchronously instead of asynchronously.
-In this case, you call the  **CloseWorkbook** method instead of the **CloseWorkbookAsync** method.
+In this case, you call the **CloseWorkbook**method instead of the**CloseWorkbookAsync**method.
 The reason is if you immediately exit the process after issuing an asynchronous call, there is a good chance the call might not get through.